-I've always loved the comforting taste of a cheesy, saucy, delicious lasagna but I have Celiac disease and my husband avoids simple carbs.
-Once I tried butternut squash lasagna without noodles I was hooked and I did what any good lasagna lover would do - I made it three nights in a row for a week straight.
+Once I tried butternut squash lasagna without noodles, I was hooked and I did what any cheese-aholic would do - I made it three nights in a row for two weeks straight.

 - Eggs - Eggs help bind everything together during the cooking process.
-You don't actually taste the eggs.
+You don't taste the eggs.

 - Mozzarella - More melty, stringy cheese please!